lansotto/project4/README.md

 ![image](https://github.com/lansotto/project4/assets/119235680/6cb994c7-212c-41e8-b610-0ea544754bd3)

 The data retrieved in the CSV files ranges from 1980 to 2020.
 The columns of focus were Platform, Year, Genre, Publisher, and Global Sales.
+This dataset was preprocessed using PySpark.
 <p>